 The template contains an error.
 1/3 of the blue boxes in the 7th column miss a row of pixels.
 Therefore the sprites get one pixel to high compared to the other sprites.
 I don't know if you are aware of it.
 I didn't fix it in this run.
 The problem is in the second+3*nth row.

-#26 Updated by foobar almost 2 years ago
+#26 Updated by foobar about 2 years ago

 Crap.
 I've seen that issue a couple of times in the previously templated sprites, and fixed it there.
 Appearantly it hasn't occured often enough to make me think of an issue with the template.

 In other news, I also attached the steamers from v1 that also need some templating